ontolex/morph/draft.md

 - can represent *either* an individual feature or a feature bundle

 > ------
-> property **morph:grammaticalMeaning** assigns a grammatical  meaning to a morph resource or a form
+> property **morph:grammaticalMeaning** assigns a grammatical meaning to a morph, form, or rule
 > domain: ontolex:Form or morph:Morph or morph:Rule
 > range: morph:GrammaticalMeaning

 > -------

 Discussion/History: